Neriri Ume-Neri: Nobel’s Popular Plum Candy Pellets

 Nobel Neriri Ume-Neri Umeboshi Candy

-With a quite hard texture, these plum candies have some stickiness like gummy candies, and the more you chew on the Ume Neri candy, the more the umami and flavor come out.
-Alternatively, you can also enjoy sucking on it.
+With a quite hard texture, these Ume treats have some stickiness like gummy candy, and the more you chew on it, the more the umami and flavor come out.

 Although these plum pellets aren’t sweet at all, they only have moderate acidity and are easy to eat with a rich umami taste characteristic of Umeboshi.